Americans take largest lead against Europe in Ryder Cup - NewsBreak

 Americans take largest lead against Europe in Ryder Cup

+For the Europeans, simply not losing a session for the first time all week at least showed them they have some fight.
+That won't make the task any easier.

+“We are not going to give up,” Sergio Garcia said.
+“I will give my all to them, and I know they will do the same thing for me.
+We are going to try out hardest.
+We know it's going to be difficult.
+But we're going to do our best.”

-SHEBOYGAN, Wis.
-(AP) — The pressure and drama so typical of the Ryder Cup finally arrived on Saturday, with one big difference.
-The suspense was whether Europe could try to make a game of it.
+The pressure and drama so typical of a Ryder Cup on Saturday was evident.
+The only real suspense, however, was whether Europe could make a game of it.

-That staked them to an 11-5 lead, their largest ever against Europe and their biggest in the Ryder Cup since 1975.

-No one has ever come back from more than a four-point deficit in Ryder Cup history.
-That’s the order facing Europe, which has yet to win a session at Whistling Straits.
+Another is Scheffler, who teamed with Bryson DeChambeau in the last match on the course.
+The match was all square until Scheffler holed a 15-foot birdie putt on the 15th hole, leading to a fierce chest bump with the bulked up DeChambeau.
+Scheffler held his own with that, too.

+“We didn’t want them to be able to win a session,” Scheffler said.
+“So for us to get a full point here was huge, and the last match out on Saturday is always a big match, so for us to keep the momentum on our side was definitely big for the team.”

-The Europeans tried, getting another big win from Jon Rahm and a clutch moment from Shane Lowry, who holed a 10-foot par putt on the 18th green and was pumping his arms so furiously in celebration that he finally dropped his putter on the ground.
+The Europeans tried to hold their own, getting another big win from Jon Rahm and a clutch moment from Shane Lowry, who holed a 10-foot par putt on the 18th green and was pumping his arms so furiously in celebration that he finally dropped his putter on the ground.

 So much was as stake.
 So little was gained.